SBC-Utrecht/PyTom/README.md

 ## Latest developments

 Although this repository does provide the original implementation of GPU-accelerated template matching, the latest developments are only available in our standalone package: [pytom-match-pick](https://github.com/SBC-Utrecht/pytom-match-pick).
-This includes improved permformance in both speed and accuracy, and a per-tilt weighting model.
+This includes improved permformance in both speed and accuracy, a per-tilt weighting model, and improved cut-off estimation.

 ## Getting Started